nghin/vacsf.org.mm/src/_posts/articles/2018-06-22-To-Be-Born-Again.md

 Note that in the mindset of a Jew, a rebirth has to do with a transition from one position in life to another as in Nicodemus' experience.
 This is not much different from the way many Christians think of a rebirth: you used to do something, now you do something else.
 You used to spend the weekends in worldly pursuits, now you spend time in the Word, in fellowship with other believers and worshipping God.
 And many other positive changes that must occur as a proof of one's rebirth.

-But this is not a prescription to either Jews or Gentiles for an admission to the kingdom of God according to Jesus.
+According to Jesus, this is not a prescription to either Jews or Gentiles for an admission to the kingdom of God.

 ## Born from above